omegaretro/IST/README.md

 what are the  mechanisms of implementation of variability more discussed, less discussed and not discussed; what is the delay in answering to the formal questions on implementation of variability and how long the discussions last; and finally, what is the profile of StOv users who asked and answered the questions this type of questions.

 This paper is organized as follows.
 Section \ref{background} presents  background information to the research problem main approaches.
 They describe  main functionalities of the site StOv and the main concepts of variability implementation.
 Section \ref{relatedwork} presents related work on researches with StOv, reuse and variability implementation.
 Section \ref{lda} presents the experimental results obtained using LDA to recover topics.
 Section \ref{rq3} investigates the existence of variability implementation mechanisms in StOv, Section \ref{delay} analyses the time delay for the first answer to question on variability implementation mechanisms and the discussion duration, Section \ref{moda} instigates which are the words more frequent and less frequent used by the StOv community to write questions and answers related to variability implementation mechanisms, and Section \ref{profile} investigates de users profiles and how reliable are their questions and answers.
 A discussion of the results found and concluding remarks are presented in Sections \ref{discussion} and \ref{conclusion}, respectively.

+## Creation of offine datasets to support searches